 One way to account for the role of the A8 highway is to control for the distance of municipalities to the highway (Schumann, 2014).
 In addition, we examine the role of the A8 highway using a placebo strategy.
 In a first step, we construct a placebo-US occupation zone along any highway by replicating the US rule that all historical counties crossed by the highway should be part of the US occupation zone.
 Second, we construct a placebo-French occupation zone.
 As any band of counties crossed by a highway has two outer borders-one on either side of the band-there are generally two choices for the placebo-French occupation zone (and the placebo border).
 Third, we examine differences across the borders between the placebo occupation zones using equations (1)-(2).
 Our baseline includes municipalities within 15 km of the placebo borders.
-We implement this that are used as a tax base.
+We implement this placebo strategy for the A5, A6, A7, A8, and A81 highways in Baden-Württemberg.
+Except for the A8, these highways were all constructed or completed after WWII.
+We therefore also implement the placebo strategy for the segment of the A8 highway that